mennaafi/TennisComp-Vision-Analysis-System/README.md

-###  ✅ Now let`s draw mini court it`s vey good in visualization but also will help us when we want to determine the distance between ny two things.
+###  ✅ Now let`s draw mini court it`s vey good in visualization but also will help us when we want to determine the distance between any two things.

 | Tennis Court Dimensions | output |